 1. Look for photographers whose work you admire and want your work to resemble.
-This is one of the most important points you should be considering.
-You'll be taught how to achieve that particular style of newborn photography so it doesn't make much sense to pick someone whose work you're not crazy about.
+This is one of the most important points you should be considering because you'll be taught how to achieve that particular style of newborn photography.

 3. Where are you willing to travel to?
 Obviously, this one is kind of a big deal.
 Traveling for a mentoring class or workshop can be be time consuming and costly, especially if your favorite photographers are on the other side of the country, or in another one.

 4. What does the class include?
 Will you be able to shoot the poses for your own portfolio?
 Will you be provided lunch and drinks?
 A prop swag bag?
 Actions?
 Posing guide?
 Ongoing support when needed?
-Both my 1:1 classes and group workshops include all these extras.
+My classes include all these extras.
 I also give a discount on my posing videos.
 We also take selfies.
 And photograph each other posing the babies.
 And drink coffee.
 Lots of coffee.

 6. How many people will be in the class?
 Just you? or 5-10 other photographers?
 With a 1:1, you're getting guaranteed personal attention.
 With a workshop, you might not get any.

 8. Can you afford it?
 If not, I suggest saving up for it, rather than settling for a class you're not 100% excited about.
-Mentoring is an investment and most photographers only do it once.
+Mentoring, workshops and posing classes are an investment and most photographers only do it once.
 You don't want to regret your decision.
-I'm not sure about other mentors, but I give a discount if the class is paid in full at the time of booking.
+I'm not sure about other teachers/mentors, but I give a discount if the class is paid in full at the time of booking (more than a month in advance).
 By booking in advance, you can also save on flights and accommodations.
 This is something to consider.

 9. How long are you willing to wait to learn?
 And for your work to start improving?
 Most workshops are planned quite a bit in advance.
 This is helpful for planning, but then you have to wait.
-The sooner you can start learning and practicing, the sooner you will improve.
-The sooner your portfolio will look better.
-The sooner you can start charging more...
+The sooner you can start learning and practicing, the smoother your sessions will go, the sooner your work will improve...
 My 1:1 classes can be scheduled for any month I have availability, as soon as one month after inquiring.
 No extra waiting required.

 10. Read reviews.
 While other people's opinions can be very helpful while your researching, take them with a grain of salt.
 Remember, just because something did or did not work for someone else, doesn't mean your experience will be the same.
 We are all at different points in our photography journeys and we all require help in different areas.
 Photographers with different levels of experience and skill are going to learn different things in different ways.